A Good Word Wednesday

 Good Questions

-GOOD Question(s) of the Week: Where do you feel the most safe?
-How do you help others feel safe?
+GOOD Question(s) of the Week: Where do you most often hear God speak to you?

 Photo credit: She Is Safe